Chwezi: Origins

 John Sutton describes the Chwezi spirits as having “a common Bantu root, suggesting that the particular spirit or the concept behind it may have a history much older than that of the kingdom and even their antecedents.”
 Okot P’Bitek believes that the Chwezi spirits belong to a period, before all dynasties, "when the gods roamed the earth and humans could marry them."
 Oral traditions say the Chwezi spirits imprinted themselves on the hills and lakes of the region.

 Peter Schmidt says that worship of the Chwezi spirits goes back to the earliest iron smelters in 500BC, during the Urewe period among the Proto-Great Lakes Bantu society, and claims that the displacement of Chwezi blacksmiths from political authority in places like Buhaya may explain the determined opposition of Chwezi spirit mediums to subsequent royal dynasties and eventually to colonial powers.
 In oral traditions concerning the Abacwezi, they are often contrasted with later rulers, such as the Biito clan, who privileged the occupation of cattle herding and imposed new hierarchical structures in their domains, going back to the period just before the Common Era.
 The Chwezi spirits' links to early iron tools and anvils are also found on more recent shrines of these spirits.

-Association of Bahuma with Bachwezi
+Association of Bahima with Bachwezi

 Due to the racist Hamitic hypothesis (which claims that all sophisticated societies in Africa are due to Caucasian invaders conquering local African populations and introducing civilization), it has been assumed without evidence that the Bahima (called Bahuma in Kitara) were Bachwezi solely due to their physical appearance.
 Kitara oral tradition distinguishes the Bachwezi from the Bahuma (the Bachwezi were said to have Bahuma servants) and the Bahuma themselves do not claim any genealogical connection to the Bachwezi.
 The Bahuma lacked major political importance and have never been kings in Kitara, as the Tutsi and Hima have in other Great Lakes kingdoms to the south.
 Historians have all concluded that the Bachwezi were a local Bantu aristocracy.